 So you have a website.
 Your organization has been doing a decent job of posting new content such as events, news and blog posts.
 You’ve set up analytics so you can review the data from visitors to your site.
 But now what?
 How do metrics translate to measuring the effectiveness of your web efforts?

-Know Your Goals – Define Success
+Know Your Goals—Define Success

-Whether you have set some clear goals or not, it’s an important step worth revisiting so you can make sure your organization’s efforts are headed in the right direction.
 When we say “goals” we’re asking, “What do you want visitors to do on your website?”
 The answer needs to be more specific than “have people read my website and view every page.”
 Are you gauging success based on the number of visitors to a key page or section of your site?
 Are you trying to increase the number of repeat visitors?
 Are you trying to achieve something more specific, such as converting a prospect through a form?
 When you have clearly defined goals, you will be able to sift through the mountain of data from your website’s metrics and pluck out the information you need.

-Revisit Your Website’s Marketing Plan – The Means to Achieve Success
+Revisit Your Website’s Marketing Plan—The Means to Achieve Success

-But What Do I Do with This Data? – Measuring Success
+But What Do I Do with This Data?—Measuring Success

 Below are a few examples of the types of data you can find in website analytics:

-- Traffic Acquisition including data on what sources are driving visitors to your site, referral websites, search queries, landing pages
+- Traffic Acquisition including data on what sources are driving visitors to your site, referral websites, search queries, and landing pages

 - Heatmaps showing data on visitors’ interactions and click trends on specific pages of your site